vladoCimb/harman_demo/README.md

     1. In feed_bloc, where key events are captured using HardwareKeyboard.instance.
     2. In side_navigation_menu, where navigation is managed via Shortcuts and Actions.

- The codebase is intentionally kept cleanand lightweight while still demonstrating solid architecture principles and best practices.
+ The codebase is intentionally kept clean and lightweight while still demonstrating solid architecture principles and best practices.

 - Solution has dark and light mode.
 Please bear in mind that I didn't aim to make light mode looks good and I used random colors.
 I just wanted to demonstrate a fully themable solution.